fjollahasani/ResumeSending/README.md

 # ResumeSending
-This a short script to send my resume automatically via cronjobs.
+This is my resume in Overleaf and pdf.
 My other projects can be seen on github (https://github.com/fjollahasani?tab=repositories) or gitlab (https://gitlab.com/users/fjollah/projects)